 Distinguished Service Award

-The Industrial Organization Society’s Distinguished Service Award, given annually in recognition of Professional Leadership in the scholarship and practice of Industrial Organization, will be presented to Margaret Slade at the 2020 IIOC in May.
+The Industrial Organization Society’s Distinguished Service Award, given annually in recognition of Professional Leadership in the scholarship and practice of Industrial Organization, is awarded to Margaret Slade.

 Margaret Slade is professor emeritus in the Vancouver School of Economics at The University of British Columbia where she taught for 20 years before going to the UK to become the Leverhulme Professor of Industrial Economics at the University of Warwick.
 Her research is concerned with applied problems in Industrial Organization, especially those requiring the analysis of data.
 Her interests are in both horizontal (same product market) and vertical (buying and selling) relationships and policies.